mmstroik/sentiment_analysis/README.md

 6. Once the analysis is complete, a success message will be displayed, and the output Excel file will be saved to the location you specified.

 _*Click reset to restore the default prompt._

 _**Change to match your system prompt.
 E.g., if your system prompt refers to the "Tweet" instead of "Text", change the user prompt to "Tweet:"_
 ## Troubleshooting
-- If you encounter an error message, please ensure that:
+If you encounter an error message, please ensure that:
 - Your input Excel file is properly formatted with a column named "Full Text" containing the tweets.
 - You have provided valid file paths for both the input and output files.
-  - Your input file and output file path are in a location where the tool has read and write permissions.
+- Your input file and output file path are in a location where the tool has read and write permissions (Sharepoint may not work).
-    - I.e., not the shared Onedrive folder.
+  - If your input file is saved to a folder in your Onedrive, ensure that you close the excel window after saving (so that it syncs).
 - You have a stable internet connection, as the tool requires access to the OpenAI API.
-- Contact Milo for any issues or questions.
+Contact Milo for any other issues or questions.